LeVarga/iRclone/rclone/docs/content/cache.md

 #### --cache-writes

-Cache file data on writes through the FS
+Cache file data on writes through the FS.

 If you need to read files immediately after you upload them through cache you can enable this flag to have their data stored in the cache store at the same time during upload.

+Properties:

 - Config:      writes
 - Env Var:     RCLONE_CACHE_WRITES